criogenox/Custom-Zooming-and-Tracking-for-Charts-using-Pure-Qt/README.md

 - Support for data and axes labels, and cursor tooltip.

-- Support for QLinesSeries, QSplineSeries, and QScatterSeries.
+- Support for QLinesSeries & QSplineSeries.

 - Handles crosshair (continuous lines) and truncated track lines (visually emphasizing the intersection effect).